ksmithut/mongoose-role/README.md

 A mongoose plugin to help manage user roles and user access levels.

+**Looking for another maintainer.
+I have been cleaning up my packages and no longer have the energy to maintain this package.
+If you are interested in taking over, please reach out.
+Otherwise, eventually I will have this package removed.
+I doubt this module is used enough for people to read this, but in case it is read, there's your notice.**

 There are many ways to handle user account access levels.
 This one has a very specific methodology.